 Exams take place in the classroom on the day of the exam or through the testing center on campus.
 Makeups are allowed only with documentation of need (e.g., doctor's note, police report).
-Makeups must be completed at the testing center (\$6).
+If students cannot makeup the exam by the time it is returned to the class for review, they will need to take a makeup during finals week.
+All makeups will take place at the Testing Center.